ashrafkgit/HPE-CloudPhysics/Docs/Introduction.md

 ##
-Overwall it brings compliance and compatibility in check of the infrastructure.
+_Overwall it brings compliance and compatibility in check of the infrastructure._

-Better understanding of Business Goals.
+_Better understanding of Business Goals._

-Adds value to businees by cost, by administration and effective solutions.
+_Adds value to businees by cost, provides operational resilience and business agility._

 ##